engaging with our partners

 Waynflete seeks a dynamic, inspired, and collaborative educational leader to serve as the next Middle School Director.
 The Middle School Director is responsible for creating a cohesive and supportive learning environment through comprehensive oversight of all curricular and non-curricular activities for students in grades 6-8.
 Strong candidates will demonstrate a genuine connection to Waynflete’s mission, find joy in working with adolescents during this pivotal developmental stage, and be energized by the prospect of nurturing a student-centered and intellectually rigorous environment.

-• Stoneleigh-Burnham School | Director of Enrollment Management
+• Glenelg Country School | Director of Institutional Advancement

-• The Roeper School | Director of Development and Constituency Relations
+• The Roeper School | Director Development and Constituency Relations

 Reporting to the Head of School and serving as a member of the leadership team, the Director of Development and Constituency Relations is responsible for the oversight and coordination of all fundraising and development undertaken by the Roeper School, including managing relationships with alumni and other potential donor groups.
 In carrying out their duties, the Director of Development and Constituency Relations also works closely with the Director of Marketing and Communications, Director of Enrollment Management and Financial Aid, and the Head of School to ensure that outreach and communications are coordinated and consistent with the school’s mission and branding.

-• The McGillis School | Director of Admissions
+• Key School | Director of Advancement

 • Mid-Pacific | Director of College Counseling